ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 ```

 That's a lot of coronavirus sequences!
 By default, `entrez_search()` returns only 20 IDs, so I increased `retmax` to make sure all of them are captured.
-This is also a good forewarning that there are reasonable limits to usage of the EUtils API we're accessing underneath and for very large queries with `entrez_fetch()` or `entrez_summary()`, we should break them up into smaller individual queries.
+This is also a good forewarning that there are reasonable limits to usage of eUtils (the API we're accessing underneath) and for very large queries with `entrez_fetch()` or `entrez_summary()`, we should break them up into smaller individual queries.
 I've done this by looping `entrez_summary()` across our IDs and joining the results together as a single function.

 ```r